tanqory/tanq-language-support/README.md

 ## Overview

-The **TanQ Language Support** extension brings enhanced development experience for `.tanq` files right into Visual Studio Code.
-If you're working with TanQ, this extension provides crucial features like **syntax highlighting** for both the Nunjucks-like template part and the embedded JSON model block, along with a **distinct file icon**.
+The **Tanq Language Support** extension brings enhanced development experience for `.tanq` files right into Visual Studio Code.
+If you're working with Tanq, this extension provides crucial features like **syntax highlighting** for both the Nunjucks-like template part and the embedded JSON model block, along with a **distinct file icon**.

 -----